 Other employers might be tempted to turn to online templates, but that can be risky.
 There’s no guarantee that one-size-fits-all employee handbook templates will include all the required state policies or that the language will be appropriate.

-That’s why SixFifty has created our Employment Docs platform for employers.
+That’s why SixFifty has created our employee handbook creator platform for employers.
 Instead of doing the research and drafting yourself, hiring a lawyer, or relying on a template, you can generate your own customized, state-specific employee handbook that meets all Louisiana employee handbook requirements.
 Employment Docs empowers employers to generate top-tier employment documents for every stage of the employment life cycle, from offer letters and employee handbooks to separation agreements and offboarding documents.
 Plus, our legal team keeps watch over changes to employment legislation across the country.
 If there are any new developments, we’ll notify you so you can regenerate your handbooks.

 Ready to learn more?
 Schedule a demo today!